Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/scripts/RunningScripts.md

 It should then be possible to view the data in the dashboards running on the Grafana server.

+If in doubt, use the absolute paths of files and directories when passing arguments to the scripts.
+Some scripts sometimes allow use of relative paths.

 It is envisaged that the first time the backend is run, the data obtained by `sacct` will be that of all the jobs (that the system still has a record of) which occurred before the current time (perhaps upto the end of the previous day).
 These would then be loaded into the database, and viewable with the dashboard.